LivelyDismay/magnum-opus/README.md

 ## Widescreen Support

 I don't own a widescreen monitor, so I can't help directly.
 I don't mind you guys helping each other though, obviously.
-A generous discord user by the name of bjdripley wrote an [Ultrawide Compatibility Guide for Magnum Opus](https://docs.google.com/document/d/1EbZ_DpyhctsrpBlylDYc2TXtm1NAOjkcYjRCNZsC958/edit) that you may find useful.
+A generous discord user did write this for you:

-On 2024/04/17, another user posted this solution for 32:9 users:

 For everyone using an ultra wide monitor with ratios 32:9 or 21:9 (3840×1080 / 5120×1440 / 3440×1440 / 2560 × 1080), here is the fix for a bulk of the most serious problems, such as not being able to distribute stats and name your character, or not being able to properly use the TAB menu.